IBM/mac-ibm-enrollment-app/README.md

 ![phase1-Welcome](https://github.com/ibm/mac-ibm-enrollment-app/blob/master/images/phase1.png)

-3. The customer is greated by the welcome screen and can move through the steps of answering questions.
+3. The customer is greeted by the welcome screen and can move through the steps of answering questions.
 The data is recorded to keys specified for later retrieval by extension attribute if needed.
-    Should there be a desire to opt-out of management, the cancel button can initiate a jamf policy event for a decommission workflow provided by the JAMF admin.
+    Should there be a desire to opt-out of management, the cancel button can initiate a JAMF policy event for a decommission workflow provided by the JAMF admin.

 4. Once through the registration phase, the app can reboot the system allowing for disc encryption and any security policies to be applied ahead of software installation.